HolmesProcessing/gsoc_relationship/README.md

 The relationships between artefacts will be defined in detail by the indicators that the Querying and ML components will detect/calculate.
 The first step of relationships discovery is finding good indicators of relationships between the different artefacts.
 These indicators are extracted by processing the analytic results from Holmes Totem (Dynamic).
 The components responsible for performing this analytic processes are the Query and ML components.

 ###### Final Relationships
+There are three kinds of query for final relationships.
+They are queries for malware sample, domain and IP seperately.

+1. When quering a malware sample, we can
+	1.1.
+Give relationship scores between malware sample.
+We use an algorithm considering the every features between malware sample.
+It is **malware->malware**.
+	1.2 Give relationship scores between malware and domain.
+The relationships include direct relationships ( MalwareA <-> Domain ) and indirect relationships
+( MalwareA <-> MalwareB <-> Domain and MalwareA <-> IP <-> Domain ).
+It is **malware->domain**.

+	1.3 Give relationship scores between malware and IP.
+The relationships include direct and indirect relationships, which is similar to the malware->domain.
+It is **malware->IP**.

+	1.4 Choose part of features to generate relationship scores between malware sample.
+In normal, we consider all features to give a score (1.1 does).
+Furthermore, in this pro mode, we choose the features we like.
+It is **malware->malware PRO**.
+2. When quering a domain, we can

+	2.1  Give relationship scores between domain and malware.
+It is similar to 1.2 and includes direct relationships ( Domain <-> MalwareA ) and indirect relationships
+( Domain <-> MalwareA <-> MalwareB and Domain <-> IP <-> MalwareA ).
+It is **domain->malware**.

+	2.2 Give relationship scores between domain.
+It includes direct relationships ( DomainX <-> DomainY ) and indirect relationships ( DomainX <-> Malware <-> DomainY and DomainX <-> IP <-> DomainY ).
+In addition, 2nd level indirect relationships ( DomainX <-> MalwareA <-> MalwareB <-> DomainY ) are also available.
+It is **domain->domain**.

+	2.3 Give relationship scores between domain and IP.
+It includes direct relationships ( Domain X <-> IP ) and indirect relationships ( DomainX <-> Malware <-> IP and DomainX <-> DomainY <-> IP and DomainX <-> IPA <-> IPB).
+It is **domain->IP**.
+3. When quering an IP, the relationship results are similar to querying domain.
+They are **IP->malware**, **IP->IP** and **IP->domain**.

+###### Direct and Indirect Relationships
+The difference between direct and indirect relationships are based on whether this relationship can be obtained directly from the primary_table.

+We take **1.2 malware->domain** in the Final Relationships section as an example.

+1. Direct relationships:

+	To Malware\_A, we can get a list of domains by Cuckoo and these relationships are saved in primary\_table.
+They are direct relationships and we present them like this (Malware_A <-> Domain).

+2. Indirect relationships:

+	2.1 To Malware\_A, we can get a list of malwares with high confidence scores called Malware\_A\_list.
+We also can get a list of domains by Cuckoo’s analysis of these malwares, so there are indirect relationships between Malware\_A and domains.
+( Malware\_A <-> Malware\_A\_list <-> Domains ).

+	2.2 To Malware\_A, we can get a list of IPs directly connected to it.
+These IPs may associate with one or more domains.
+So there are indirect relationships between Malware\_A and domains.
+(Malware\_A <-> IP <-> Domains).

+	2.3 To all indirect relationships, it is necessary to design an algorithm to give confidence relationship scores.

 ## Storage and Schema